cep21/healthcheck_nginx_upstreams/doc/README.txt

     *   *default_down*: set initial state of backend server, default is down.

+    *   `port`: specify the check port in the backend servers.
+It can be different with the original servers port.
+Default the port is 0 and it means the same as the original backend server.

     *   *type*: the check protocol type:

         1.  *tcp* is a simple tcp socket connect and peek one byte.